awsdocs/amazon-s3-userguide/doc_source/S3LensCLIExamples.md

       }
     }
   },
-  "Exclude": { //Replace with "Indlude" if you prefer to include Regions.
+  "Exclude": { //Replace with "Include" if you prefer to include Regions.
     "Regions": [
       "eu-west-1"
     ],